AppDaemon/appdaemon/DASHBOARD.md

 These are all fairly self explanatory:

 - `title` - the name that will end up in the title of the web page, defaults to "HADashboard".
 - `widget_dimensions` - the unit height and width of the individual widgets in pixels.
 Note tha the absolute size is not too important as on tablets at least the browser will scale the page to fit.
 What is more important is the aspect ratio of the widgets as this will affect whether or not the dashboard completely fills the tablets screen.
 The default is [120, 120] (width, height).
 This works well for a regular iPad.
+- `widget_size` - the number of grid blocks each widget will be by default if not specified
 - `widget_margins` - the size of blank space between widgets.
 - `columns` - the number of columns the dasboard will have.